pontem-network/aptos-core/developer-docs-site/docs/guides/state-sync.md

 ### Bootstrapping mode

 When the node starts, state sync will perform bootstrapping by using the specified bootstrapping mode configuration.
-This allows the node to catch up to the Aptos blockchain.
+This allows the node to catch up to the Pont blockchain.
 There are three bootstrapping modes:

 - **Execute all the transactions since genesis**.
-In this state sync mode the node will retrieve from the Aptos network all the transactions since genesis, i.e., since the start of the blockchain's history, and re-execute those transactions.
+In this state sync mode the node will retrieve from the Pont network all the transactions since genesis, i.e., since the start of the blockchain's history, and re-execute those transactions.
 Naturally, this synchronization mode takes the longest amount of time.
 - **Apply transaction outputs since genesis**.
 In this state sync mode the node will retrieve all the transactions since genesis but it will skip the transaction execution and will only apply the outputs of the transactions that were previously produced by validator execution.
 This mode reduces the amount of CPU time required.
 - **Download the latest state directly**.
 In this state sync mode the node will skip the transaction history in the blockchain and will download only the latest blockchain state directly.
-As a result, the node will not have the historical transaction data, but it will be able to catch up to the Aptos network much more rapidly.
+As a result, the node will not have the historical transaction data, but it will be able to catch up to the Pont network much more rapidly.

 ### Continuous syncing mode

-After the node has bootstrapped and caught up to the Aptos network initially, state sync will then move into continuous syncing mode to stay up-to-date with the blockchain.
+After the node has bootstrapped and caught up to the Pont network initially, state sync will then move into continuous syncing mode to stay up-to-date with the blockchain.
 There are two continuous syncing modes:

 - **Executing transactions**.
 This state sync mode will keep the node up-to-date by executing new transactions as they are committed to the blockchain.
 - **Applying transaction outputs**.
 This state sync mode will keep the node up-to-date by skipping the transaction execution and only applying the outputs of the transactions as previously produced by validator execution.